amy941/Google_Advanced_Module-4_Statistics/README.md

 Next, ```taxi_data[taxi_data['payment_type'] == 1```, this part filters the ENTIRE dataset ```taxi_data``` to include only rows where payment type is **1** (True).
 It selects all the rows where customers used credit card to pay.

-Finally, after filtering data for ONLY credit card payment, ```['fare_amount']``` extracts the columns that contain the fair amount for the selected rows.
+Finally, after filtering data for ONLY credit card payment, ```['fare_amount']``` extracts the columns that contain the fare amount for the selected rows.
 It gives you just the fare amounts for rides where the payment was made using a credit card ONLY.

 🔁 Similar approach for Cash payment.